 What Is an Ebb and Flow Hydroponics System?

-With ebb and flow hydroponics, the plants become flooded with the nutrient-dense water.
-After the roots take in the nutrients, the water is drained back into the reservoir to be reused.
+The plants become flooded with the nutrient solution.
+After the roots take in the nutrients, the excess nutrients are drained back into the reservoir to be reused.
 Throughout the day, there is movement of water.

 Although it sounds relatively simple, there are many materials and hydroponics equipment needed to make an ebb and flow system work.
 The good news is you can do it yourself, and most are one-time purchases.